hashicorp/packer/website/source/docs/builders/amazon.html.md

     - Uses the profile name set in the `AWS_PROFILE` environment variable.
 If the environment variable is not set, uses "default" as the profile name.

-3. Lookup an IAM role for the current EC2 instance (if you're running in EC2)
+3. Automatically looked up from an EC2 Instance or ECS Task IAM Role

 ~> **Subtle details of automatic lookup may change over time.** The most reliable way to specify your configuration is by setting them in template